 In this method, Seller can upload a CSV file having a list of all the product’s listing IDs to be imported at a time in bulk.
 Once uploaded, Validate the file and click on the Submit button.

 In this way, Seller can import products from Etsy to Shopify Multivendor App.

 Once the products get imported into the Multivendor app, they will be in approval pending state at both the ends (admin and seller end).
 It is up to admin if he/she approves or rejects the products to be sold on the admin’s marketplace.
 If the admin denies the imported product, he/she needs to add a reason for the rejection.

 Let’s See how it Works:

 Suppose a product is added on Etsy and Seller has imported this product from Etsy to Multivendor App.

 This is how the imported product appears on the Multivendor App.

 Admin can enable, deny or delete any imported products from his end.

 Once the admin approves any product, the same will reflect in the Seller panel of the Multivendor App.

-When imported products will be ordered on admin’s Shopify store, order details & inventory gets updated on Etsy too.
-But when an order is placed at Etsy, Seller needs to import the Orders from Etsy to Shopify to manage the product’s quantity at Shopify end.
+When imported products will be ordered on the admin’s Shopify store, order details & inventory gets updated on Etsy too.
+But when an order is placed at Etsy, Seller needs to import the orders from Etsy to Shopify & manage the product’s quantity at Shopify end.